 Also read – 8 Reasons WHY DO PEOPLE LOVE DELHI

-2 Wheeler Driving Rules
+2 Wheeler Driving Rules in Delhi

 - Wearing a helmet during driving and also ensuring that the helmet has an ISI mark is mandatory.
 The helmet should be ISI marked so that it is made of the right quality to prevent head injuries.

 - Overspeeding and drag racing is prohibited as it can be fatal to the driver as well as the others on the road.

 - Not more than one passenger is allowed to ride a pillion on a 2 wheeler.